Devansh-Gupta-Official/likelihood-e-signing-loan/README.md

 ## Overview
 This Jupyter Notebook (likelihood.ipynb) focuses on analyzing a dataset related to e-signing of loans.
 The dataset (P39-Financial-Data.csv) includes various features such as age, pay schedule, home ownership status, income, risk scores, and the target variable indicating whether the loan was e-signed.
 The goal is to build and evaluate machine learning models to predict the likelihood of e-signing a loan.
 The notebook primarily covers data preprocessing, exploratory data analysis, feature engineering, model building, and evaluation.

+Leading companies work by analyzing the financial history of their loan applicants, and choosing whether or not the applicant is too risky to give the loan to.
+If the applicant is not, the comapny then determines the terms of the loan.
+To acquire such applicants, the company uses web/ app sources and lending peer companies, with P2P lending marketplaces.
+In this project, we are going to assess the quality of all such applicants that a company receives through such marketplaces.

+## Business Challenge
+The company has tasked you with creating a model that predicts whether or not these leads will complete the **e-sign** phase of the loan application.
+The company seeks to leverage this model to identify less quality applicants and experiment with giving them different onboarding screens.

+## Data
+We have access to financial data before the process begins.
+The data includes personal information like age, and time employed, etc. The comapny utilizes these feature to calculate risk scores based on many different risk factors.
+In this project, we are given these **risk scores**.
+Furthermore, the marketplace provides us with their own lead quality scores.
+We will leverage this data to predict if the user is likely to respond to our current onboarding process.

 ## Step 1: Importing Libraries and Data
 The initial section involves importing essential Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
 The dataset (P39-Financial-Data.csv) is loaded into a Pandas DataFrame (df).